ppKrauss/dataset_licenses/README.md

 ### Aggregation and families
-The propourse of [licenses.csv](https://github.com/ppKrauss/licenses/blob/master/data/licenses.csv) is to concentrate all relevant licenses in one dataset of license metadata.
-We perceive here both the high diversity in the number of lines, as the ability to highlight differences, in the number of columns.
-For users, the next step in metadata, the main demand, is to group similar licences.
+The purpose of [licenses.csv](https://github.com/ppKrauss/licenses/blob/master/data/licenses.csv) is to concentrate all relevant licenses in one dataset of license metadata.
+We perceive here both, the high diversity in the number of lines of the file, and  the ability to highlight differences, in the number of columns.
+For users, the next step and  demand, is to group similar licenses.

 Some fields can be used as key-group.
 We can use `domain_*` to "select by domain", or `mantainer` to group licenses "by brand".
 Using more than one field and some conditions we can "select by similar contract clauses"; fields `is_by`, `is_sa`, `is_salink` and `is_nd` do this role &mdash; the set of fields about clauses was inspired in the ["License Properties" of the ccREL, sec.
 3.2](http://www.w3.org/Submission/ccREL/).